wpkelso/notes/Line.md

 One of the [[Elements & Principles of Design#Elements|elements of design]], and very closely related to [[Shape]].

 At it’s most fundamental, a _line_ can be considered as a mark spanning a distance between two points, or as the path of a moving point.
-A _line_ can also be implied, as is described later.
+A _line_ can also be [[Line#Implied Lines|implied]], as is described later.

 ## Expressive Lines